wp-plugins/ik-facebook/readme.txt

 == Description ==

 The IK Facebook Plugin is an **easy-to-use** plugin that allows users to add a **custom Facebook Feed widget** to the sidebar, as a widget, or to embed the custom Facebook Feed widget into a Page or Post using the shortcode, of any Public Facebook Page.
 The IK Facebook Plugin also allows you to insert a Facebook Like Button widget into the Page, Post, or theme.

+= What People Are Saying =

+**5 stars**
+_Super plugin and support_
+By _mountaincrawlie, October 29, 2013_

+"This plugin has ticked all the boxes for me - responsive and displays images and super fast replies to my support question - thanks"

+**5 stars**
+_Great Plugin and Super Support_
+By _warmearthling, October 1, 2013_

+"I searched forever for a simple plugin to display a public Facebook page pictures on my site.
+This plugin worked perfectly, and even better is the great support.
+Thanks so much Richard."

+**5 stars**
+_Fantastic_
+By _sarah.ruth.mccormick, September 9, 2013_

+"Looks great, easy to use.
+Better than any of the other Facebook feed plugins I've tried."

 = The IK Facebook Plugin is a great plugin for many uses, including: =